arantespp/arantespp.com/posts/zettelkasten/facts-dont-change-our-minds.md

 ---
 title: Facts Don't Change Our Minds
-excerpt: It's hard to change someone's mind because we're telling him/her leaves some group, which causes fear of being alone about the new fact.
+excerpt: It's hard to change someone's mind because we're telling them leaves some group, which causes fear of being alone about the new fact.
 date: 2020-06-01
 tags:
   - human-connection